Dirac series for complex $E_8$: Type Levi subgroups

 We use \texttt{mathematica} to compute the signatures of the $2^8 = 256$ choices of Hermitian, spherical modules $J_{E_8}(\nu_8,\nu_8)$ on the $K-$types appearing in $\texttt{adj}_8 \otimes \texttt{adj}_8$.
 It turns out that only $3$ of them have definite Hermitian form:

-Indeed, these $\nu_8$-parameters correspond to spherical unipotent representations attached to the nilpotent orbits $4A_1$ and $3A_1$, (using the Bala-Carter notations) along with the trivial representation respectively.
-Although we cannot use \texttt{atlas} to verify their unitarity, they are widely believed to be unitary.
+Indeed, these $\nu_8$-parameters correspond to spherical unipotent representations attached to the nilpotent orbits $4A_1$ and $3A_1$ (using the Bala-Carter notation) along with the trivial representation respectively.
+Although we cannot use \texttt{atlas} to verify their unitarity, this is widely believed to be the case.

 Assuming the unitarity of these modules, we now check all these modules are in $\widehat{G}^d$.
 The first module $J_{E_8}(\frac{1}{2}[1,1,1,1,1,1,1,1],\frac{1}{2}[1,1,1,1,1,1,1,1])$ is the model representation, whose $K-$spectrum is given in \cite{AHV} by